DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-ect-theory.md

 Back outside in 5, 4, 3, 2 and 1.

-Ok let’s try that again.
+Ok let's try that again.
 Well done Lydia that is a much better start, excellent.

 Callum, I can see you are really focused on beginning the task.